mbasso/asm-dom/docs/cpp.md

 You can find a complete example to study in the example folder, [here](https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpp) it is.

+If you want to use a [JSX](https://facebook.github.io/jsx/) like syntax in C++ you can also consider using [gccx](https://github.com/mbasso/gccx) before `emcc`, [here](https://github.com/mbasso/asm-dom/tree/master/examples/todomvc%20-%20cpx) you can find the same example with an additional build step.

 ## Examples

 Examples are available in the [examples folder](https://github.com/mbasso/asm-dom/tree/master/examples):